aaronbloomfield/pdr/labs/lab08/index.md

 There are four different platforms that students are developing their code on:

-1. 32-bit Linux (what is in the 001 lab and what is on the VirtualBox image)
+1. 32-bit Linux (what is on the VirtualBox image)
-2. 64-bit Linux (what the submission server is running)
+2. 64-bit Linux (what the submission server is running, as well as what is installed on the computers in Rice 340 and Olsson 001)
 3. 32-bit Mac OS X (although we doubt anybody actually has this anymore)
 4. 64-bit Mac OS X